 Lock up your bank cards everyone, I’m back with another exciting ethical fashion review but this time it’s not clothing – it’s some rather amazing ethical jewellery from the most Instaworthy brand ever – Wolf & Gypsy.
+Since writing my review however, they’re now called Wolf and Zephyr.
 I’ve had my eye on these guys for a long time so when the opportunity arose to review some gifted jewellery how could I resist?

 DISCLAIMER: Please note that although this is a sponsored post and I have not received monetary payment for this post.
 I have been sent a product from Wolf & Gypsy to review.
 All opinions are my own and 100% honest.
 However, if you decide to purchase using the code provided by Wolf & Gypsy I will receive a small commission.
 If you’d like to know more, feel free to contact me.